About BalancePlus Curling Equipment

 Scotland was first to order and install this equipment in High Performance Curling Camps and Sports Training Camps.

-That same year, Lino Di Iorio was retained as a coach and technical adviser by The Royal Caledonian Curling Club and The Scottish Institute of Sport - Curling Section, with the intent of teaching personally developed curling techniques to competitive teams in Scotland.
+That same year, Lino Di Iorio was retained as a coach and technical adviser by The Royal Caledonian Curling Club and The Scottish Institute of Sport - Curling Section.
+The intent was to teach personally developed curling techniques to competitive teams in Scotland.

-Orders for the technical equipment were received from Norway and Scotland, and we have received serious inquiries for the equipment from Japan, Switzerland, Sweden, and the United States.
+Orders for the technical equipment were received from Norway and Scotland, as well as receiving serious inquiries for the equipment from Japan, Switzerland, Sweden, and the United States.

 Please click HERE to read more information on the Rock Thrower.